-The results of equilibrium calculations which give the phase fractions of the carbides as a function of the overall alloy composition and temperature, are given in Table 3 for the common power plant steels.
+in Fig. 2 for the common power plant steels.
 The calculations have been done using the MTDATA [1] computer program and SGTE database, taking into account the carbide phases and Laves phase listed, together with cementite.
 The chemical elements considered are carbon, silicon, manganese, chromium, nickel, molybdenum, vanadium, niobium and nitrogen.
 M_5C_2 has recently been identified in 1Cr-0.5Mo steels [2] but along with graphite, has not been included in the analysis.

-The equilibrium calculations presented in Table 3 are useful in specifying the ultimate microstructure but the results are far removed from the metastable microstructures that exist during service.
-It is in fact necessary to be able to calculate time-temperature-transformation diagrams for tempering reactions, as a function of steel chemical composition and tempering temperature.
-In order to do this, a theory capable of handling several simultaneous precipitation reactions has been developed [3,4], where the different phases influence each other, for example by drawing the same solute from the matrix ferrite.
+Equilibrium calculations such as those presented in Fig. 2 are useful in specifying the ultimate microstructure but the results are far from the actual microstructures that exist during service.
+It is necessary in practice to be able to calculate time- temperature-transformation diagrams for tempering reactions, as a function of steel chemical composition and tempering temperature.
+In order to do this, a theory capable of handling several simultaneous precipitation reactions has been developed [4], where the different phases influence each other, for example by drawing the same solute from the matrix ferrite.